 But this particular representative should feel good.
 To paraphrase Freud: Trump as your enemy, much honor.

 Politicians should stay away from tanks.
 Two examples.
 In the case of Mussolini, proximity to tanks makes you think you are a descendant of Scipio Africanus.
 You aren’t.
 In the case of Dukkakais, you might think that riding around in a tank makes you look tough.
 It’s the opposite.

 In the last forty years, the United States has become increasingly a financialized and militarized country.
 More and more the government enables and protects business and industry, the rich and powerful; the rest of us, which is nearly all of us, are a secondary or tertiary consideration.
 More and more the country is involved in overseas conflicts, the primary beneficiaries being those who supply the material for this involvements.

-I grew up on Army bases.
-I grew up near Washington, D.C.m where Quantico Marine Base, Fort Belvoir, Andrews Air Force Base, and a host of other military installations are near that city.
+I grew up on Army bases: in Kansas, Texas, Washington state, and near Washington, D.C., where Quantico Marine Base, Fort Belvoir, Andrews Air Force Base, and a host of other military installations are nearby.
 The Pentagon is across the Potomac River, in Virginia.
 But no where among the government offices, museums, and memorials, was there any hint of anything militaristic.
 There’s something fundamentally wrong tanks parading on the streets of Washington, D.C.
 The glorification of war by the unitiated is disturbing.

 On this July 4th I’ve found myself thinking about tanks and parades.
 To the former I’ve been thinking about the lone protestor, known as Tank Man, who on June 5, 1989, stood in front a column of tanks in Tiananmen Square.
 About parades, I’ve been pondering Ferris Bueller.
 Will one or the other show up during Trump’s parade?
 We need them both.